libersoft/zcs-php/README.txt

 USAGE AND EXAMPLES
 ------------------

 The main class to use is ZimbraAdmin.
-ZimbraSOAP is used to build and send XML SOAP messages.
+ZimbraSoapClient is used to build and send XML SOAP messages.
 If something go wrong, ZimbraException is raised, containing an error message.

 Here follows an excerpt of a simple ZimbraAdmin usage: